SH42913/tfc-lost-light-modpack/README.md

 So, pack your backpack, take your sword and go on to adventures! :)

+If you prefer vanilla music, just disable Medieval Music mod

 If you experience low FPS, you may disable next mods:
 - Distant Horizon